polyaxon/polyaxon/site/integrations/artifacts-on-nfs.md

 Using [click-to-deploy single-node file server](https://console.cloud.google.com/marketplace/details/click-to-deploy-images/singlefs), you need to create a filer: `polyaxon-nfs`, and keep the default value `data`, and check `enable NFS sharing`.
 You can set the storage to 50GB for example.

-## Create a folder for hosting your outputs
+## Create a folder for hosting your artifacts

-Use ssh to create a folder for your outputs `plx-outputs` under `/data`:
+Use ssh to create a folder for your artifacts `plx-artifacts` under `/data`:

 ```bash
 gcloud --project "polyaxon-test" compute ssh --ssh-flag=-L3000:localhost:3000 --zone=us-central1-b polyaxon-nfs-vm